exarkun/tahoe-lafs/docs/frontends/webapi.rst

  into a different directory and/or to a different name.
 The source and destination directories must be writeable.
 If {{{to_dir}}} is not present, the child link is renamed within the same directory.
 If {{{to_name}}} is not present then it defaults to {{{from_name}}}.
-If the destination directory and name are the same as the source, the operation has no effect.
+If the destination link (directory and name) is the same as the source link, the operation has no effect.

  Metadata from the source directory entry is preserved.
 Multiple levels of descent in the source and destination paths are supported.